Last updated 27th June, 2018

-An association between anti-social behaviour in adolescents and criminal behaviour in later life is not a surprising one but the involvement of sleepiness is a new aspect that has not been studied before.
+An association between anti-social behavior in adolescents and criminal behavior in later life is not a surprising one but the involvement of sleepiness is a new aspect that has not been studied before.

 “Sleepy adolescents were more likely to be antisocial during adolescence, and were 4.5 times more likely to commit crime by age 29.”